mascah/cookiecutter-turbo-django/docs/0-introduction/why-this-template-cited.rst

 Why This Template?
 ==================

-This page explains the problems this template solves and why it exists.
+There are many ways to build great software.
+Rails is fantastic.
+So is Django.
+The "majestic monolith" pattern works in any number of frameworks.

+This template exists because I use Python a lot, and I've seen the modular monolith pattern work firsthand at startups that scaled from early stage to acquisition in one case and IPO in the other.
+It's a proven approach, and
+I wanted a solid starting point I could reference and share.

+It's also the foundation I reach for when it fits the need for freelance work, personal side projects and experimenting with new ideas.
+Making it a template makes my own life a little easier at the very least.

 The Problem with Platform Architecture
 --------------------------------------

-Building software platforms that scale from a handful of developers to dozens—and from thousands of users to millions—is hard.
+Building software platforms that scale from a handful of developers to dozens, and from thousands of users to millions is hard.
 Most teams make one of two common mistakes early on:

 Premature Microservices Complexity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^